Acoular 25.04 documentation

 register_object(*objects_to_register, buffer_size=None, buffer_overflow_treatment=None)

-Register one or multiple Generator objects to the SampleSplitter.
+Register one or more target objects to the SampleSplitter object.

 Parameters: